American System-Built Homes: Background and history

 In 1911, Arthur L. Richards and a partner contracted with Frank Lloyd Wright to design a hotel in Lake Geneva, Wisconsin and Richards learned of Wright's idea to offer a family of residential housing designs that would share style, parts and pieces.

-In 1914, the young architect Russell Barr Williamson joined Frank Lloyd Wright's studio and was tasked as the main draftsperson on the project.
+In 1914, the young architect Russell Barr Williamson (then called Russell Williamson) joined Frank Lloyd Wright's studio and was tasked as the main draftsperson on the project.
 Williamson kept a register of models and features and was responsible for creating and issuing the construction drawings required by a contractor to build a house, when one was sold.

-In 1914-15, Richards purchased four designs and built six buildings in a demonstration neighborhood and investment in Milwaukee, Wisconsin, now called the "Burnham Block", for short.
+In 1914-15, Richards purchased four designs and built six buildings in a demonstration neighborhood and investment in Milwaukee, Wisconsin, now called the "Burnham Block".
 In 1916, Wright and Richards signed a commercial contract giving Richards the exclusive rights to manufacture and distribute the homes and Wright the job of design and specification.
 Richards sold franchises to market the homes and planned to allow only approved contractors to build them, though some homes were built independently.
 Richards had offices in Milwaukee, the Chicago area, Champaign, Decatur and Gary.
 The customer purchased a completed home, sometimes directly from The Richards Company, or alternatively, from speculators to whom Richards had sold plans and materials.

 In July, 1917, Wright, dissatisfied with Richards, fearing loss of intellectual property, and with World War I as cover, sued for nonpayment of royalties and fees, and the project came to an end, though the court found that home construction started before ruling could be completed.

 Williamson was let go or left Wright's studio when the project was cancelled and then teamed with Richards to continue designing and selling Prairie School and more conventionally designed homes using standardized practices under the short-lived brand "American Renaissance Homes", Richards Real Estate and other companies.
 Wright, meanwhile, walked away from Prairie Architecture to focus on and finish his Imperial Hotel, Tokyo project and transition his own designs to include Mayan and Asian influences.

 It is believed that about 25 System-Built Homes were constructed, but only 12 are known to have survived.
 They can be found in Wisconsin, Illinois, Indiana, and Iowa.